 Are you a graduate with ambitions to start a career in Journalism or an individual who can demonstrate their journalistic potential through existing experience, then our Journalism Trainee Scheme may be a better fit for you.
 To find out more click here.

 You will complete an application form.
-This consists of written questions that will allow you to tell us why you want to be a journalist, about your passion for writing and how you can help us to reach our audiences.
+This consists of questions that will allow you to tell us why you want to be a journalist, about your passion for writing and how you can help us to reach our audiences.
 We also want your ideas for a news story.
-This will be followed by a series of questions where we would like to know how you would behave in certain work situations as a journalist at the BBC.
+This application will also include a series of questions where we would like to know how you would behave in certain work situations as a journalist at the BBC.

-After the closing date in February, your application will be reviewed and if we like what we see you will be invited to complete the next stage.
-This stage is a video interview, where we will ask you to answer one or multiple questions which are relevant to the scheme.
+After the closing date on 20th February 2019, your application will be reviewed and if we like what we see you will be invited to complete the next stage.
+This stage is a video interview, where we will ask you to answer multiple questions which are relevant to the scheme.
 This will help us get to know you better as you will submit a video response.

-The successful candidates at the video interview stage will be invited to an assessment centre which takes place in Birmingham in June.
+The successful candidates at the video interview stage will be invited to an assessment centre which takes place in Birmingham or Glasgow in June.
 The scheme will begin in September 2019.

 Due to health and safety considerations, we cannot accept applications from individuals under the age of 18 at the time of the apprenticeship.
 There is no upper age limit